New Student Resources

 Make the most of your undergraduate education at the Academic Opportunities Fair, held a few times throughout the year.
 Learn about majors, minors, and more available to all Drexel students.

-A Drexel tradition, Homecoming is a week full of school spirit and fun!
+As the Drexel Winter Tradition, Homecoming is a week full of school spirit and fun!

 - Undergraduate Week of Excellence